 | Notes → Notion | Automatic | Automatic |

-For Mac-centric teams who want to "keep Notion on Plus and add AI meeting notes," this is the closest natural fit.
+For Mac-first teams who want to "keep Notion on Plus and add AI meeting notes," this is the cleanest fit.

-Geared toward "share just this 30 seconds of the call with the team" use cases like client calls and interviews.
+Built around the "share just this 30 seconds with the team" use case — client calls, interviews, sales reviews.
 Strong timestamped highlights and clipping.
 Notion export is supported.

 - Pricing: free plan available, Pro starts around $20/month